ArduPilot/ardupilot_wiki/rover/source/docs/sailboat-hardware.rst

 Hardware Setup
 ==============

-Sailing vehicles require a rudder for boats or movable wheel/ wheels for land vehicles.
-This is setup in the normal way by assigning a servo output channel to function 26 – Ground Steering.
+Sailing vehicles require a rudder for boats or movable wheel(s) for land vehicles.
+This is setup in the normal way by assigning a servo output channel to function 26 (Ground Steering).

 Sailing vehicles also require a method of controlling the sails.
 The servo must pull in and let out the sails in a symmetrical way.
 I.e. no change of servo position should be required to set the sails at the same angle on a new tack.
 This is typically